 Surround Sound Speakers

-If you’re looking to have your audio experience closer to you, or simply want that all-encompassing home-theater experience, getting a bunch of surround sound speakers would be a good solution.
+If you’re looking to have your audio experience closer to you, or simply want that all-encompassing home-theater experience, getting a bunch of watching movies.
+It’s the “.1” in a 3.1, 5.1 or 7.1 surround sound speakers would be a good solution.

 These speakers will work with your soundbar to deliver your audio directly to your ears.
 The best part is that they’re designed to be moved to the back of the room rather than the front.
 You can place these speakers behind your couch and listen as your audio hits you from all sides.